Trepkos01/personal-website/content/booknotes/9~the-100-dollar-startup/9~the-100-dollar-startup.md

 type: "booknote"

-description: "How to create a lean and effecient startup company with minimal startup costs and minimal employees by exploring the convergence of your interest and skills and an active market demand."
+description: "How to create a lean and efficient startup company with minimal startup costs and minimal employees by exploring the convergence of your interest and skills and an active market demand."

 coverImage: "./cover.jpg"